goreleaser/goreleaser/www/docs/customization/nfpm.md

     file_name_template: "{{ .ConventionalFileName }}"

     # Build IDs for the builds you want to create NFPM packages for.
-    # Defaults to all builds.
+    # Defaults empty, which means no filtering.
     builds:
       - foo
       - bar